SilverMonkeyGmbH/v5_docs/Installation.rst

 SIM SQL DB Service Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  See: :doc:`/KnowledgeBase/KB00020_SIM-SQL_DB-Rights/index` to see how to create the Silver Monkey service account necessary for the DB connection.
+  Visit: :doc:`/KnowledgeBase/KB00020_SIM-SQL_DB-Rights/index` to see how to create the Silver Monkey service account necessary for the DB connection.

   You finished the basic SQL Server installation for Silver Monkey.